FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 #### all_contest_static.sql

-List of all contests, with information about the contest that doesn't change during the audit, namely the reason for the audit, the number of winners allowed in the contest, the tabulated winners of the contest, the numbers of ballots cards recorded as cast in the county (total number as well as the number containing the given contest) and the value of the error inflation factor (gamma).
+List of all contests, with information about the contest that doesn't change during the audit, namely the reason for the audit, the number of winners allowed in the contest, the tabulated winners of the contest, the numbers of ballot cards recorded as cast in the county (total number as well as the number containing the given contest) and the value of the error inflation factor (gamma).

  Field | Type | _______________Meaning_______________
 --- | --- | ---